rnb3ds/docs-site/docs/en/httpc/api-reference/options.md

 func WithOnRequest(callback func(req RequestMutator) error) RequestOption
 ```

 Registers a pre-send callback.
-Multiple can be chained and execute in the order added.
+Multiple callbacks can be chained and execute in the order added.
 Returning an error aborts the request.

 ```go
 result, err := client.Get(url,